stephengold/Maud/README.md

 The hardware and software requirements of the SDK are documented at https://jmonkeyengine.github.io/wiki/jme3/requirements.html

- 1. Download a jMonkeyEngine 3.1 SDK from https://github.com/jMonkeyEngine/sdk/releases
+ 1. Download a jMonkeyEngine 3.1.0 Stable SDK installer from https://github.com/jMonkeyEngine/sdk/releases
  2. Install the SDK, which includes:
    + the engine,
    + the IDE, which is based on NetBeans,
    + various IDE plugins, and
    + the Blender 3D application.
+ 3. When you execute the installer, it prompts you to specify a folder for storing projects:
+   + Fill in the "Folder name" text box.
+     (The choice doesn't seem to matter much.)
+   + Click on the "Set Project Folder" button.
+ 4. Open the IDE.
+ 5. The first time you open the IDE, you should update all the pre-installed plugins:
+   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog
+   + Click on the "Update" button to open the "Plugin Installer" wizard.
+   + Click on the "Next >" button.
+   + After the plugins have downloaded, click "Finish".
+   + The IDE will restart.
- 3. To open the Maud project in the IDE (or in NetBeans), you will need the "Gradle Support" plugin.
-Download and install it before proceeding.
+ 6. In order to open the Maud project in the IDE (or in NetBeans), you will need to install the "Gradle Support" plugin:
+   + Menu bar -> "Tools" -> "Plugins" to open the "Plugins" dialog
+   + Click on the "Available Plugins" tab.
+   + Check the box next to "Gradle Support" in the "Gradle" category.
+   + Click on the "Install" button to open the the "Plugin Installer" wizard.
+   + Click on the "Next >" button.
+   + Check the box next to
+     "I accept the terms in all the license agreements."
+   + Click on the "Install" button.
+   + When the "Verify Certificate" dialog appears, click on the "Continue" button.
+   + Click on the "Finish" button.
+   + The IDE will restart.

 ### Source files

 Clone the Maud repository using Git:
- 1. Open the Clone wizard in the IDE:
+ 1. Open the "Clone Repository" wizard in the IDE:
-   + Menu bar -> "Team" -> "Remote" -> "Clone..."
+   + Menu bar -> "Team" -> "Git" -> "Clone..."
  2. For "Repository URL:" specify "https://github.com/stephengold/Maud.git" (without the quotes).
  3. Clear the "User:" and "Password:" text boxes.